Heavy-HTTP/.github/profile/Readme.md

 3. Provide the seamless experience of HTTP response to the HTTP Client.
 (If the response is a heavy response, then the HTTP Client must be a Heavy HTTP Client to understand the protocol).

 ### Heavy HTTP Transporter
 Any temporary/permanent storage mechanism that provides signed URLs for upload and download purposes can be a transporter.
 The transporter is attached to the Heavy HTTP Server so that it is fully decoupled from the Heavy HTTP client.
-Multiple transporters are already created for the popular storages in the sdsdsd repo and they are ready to go.
-But if you would like to create your own transporter you can do it by just following the sdsddsds section in Heavy HTTP Server.
+Multiple transporters are already created for the popular storages in the [Heavy-HTTP/transporters](https://github.com/Heavy-HTTP/transporters) repository and they are ready to go.
+But if you would like to create your own transporter you can do it by just following the guidelines given in the [Heavy-HTTP/transporters](https://github.com/Heavy-HTTP/transporters#readme).
 This gives you the control of handling the request and response as you like.
-If you want to process the request in lazy manner (given that request is heavy) that also can be acheived as well.
-For further information please refer [Heavy-HTTP/transporters](https://github.com/Heavy-HTTP/transporters#readme).
+If you want to process the request in a lazy manner (given that request is heavy) that also can be achieved as well.

 ### Heavy HTTP Communication Protocol
 ![alt text](https://github.com/Heavy-HTTP/.github/blob/main/profile/Heavy-HTTP-Communication-Protocol.png?raw=true)